Aorimn/dislocker/README.txt

 NOTE
 `----

-Four binaries are built when compiling dislocker as described in the INSTALL.txt
+Five binaries are built when compiling dislocker as described in the INSTALL.txt
 file:
 - One for disecting a .bek file and printing information about it dislocker-bek
 - Another one for printing information about a BitLocker-encrypted volume dislocker-metadata
+- A third one is not a binary but a Ruby script which try to find BitLocker encrypted partition among the plugged-in disks
-- A third one for decrypting a BitLocker encrypted partition into a flat file formatted as an NTFS partition you can mount dislocker-file
+- Another one for decrypting a BitLocker encrypted partition into a flat file formatted as an NTFS partition you can mount dislocker-file
 - A last one, which is the one you're using when calling `dislocker',